-Since the initial site-specific seismic reevaluation analysis for CNS that resulted in no identified seismic-related modifications to CNS, the District has performed an additional seismic analysis and has worked to answer additional questions from the NRC on this topic.
-The NRC has determined that CNS will have to perform the High Frequency Evaluation and a Spent Fuel Pool Evaluation, but will not have to complete a Seismic Probabilistic Risk Assessment.
-Unknown to the District at this time is the extent of modifications that may be required as a result of these additional seismic reevaluations.
+Since the initial site-specific seismic reevaluation analysis for CNS that resulted in no identified seismic-related modifications to CNS, the District has performed additional seismic analyses, which include a High Frequency Evaluation and Spent Fuel Pool Evaluation, and has worked to answer additional questions from the NRC on this topic.
+A Seismic Probabilistic Risk Assessment was not required.
+No modifications are required as a result of the additional seismic analysis.

 The District continues to work with the U.S. Army Corps of Engineers and the NRC to validate the data necessary to complete the CNS flood hazard reevaluation.
 The District submitted its updated flooding analysis to the NRC in February 2015.
-The NRC subsequently submitted questions to which the District has responded and submittal of the updated flood hazard reevaluation was completed in September 2016.
+The District responded to NRC questions and resubmitted the updated flood hazard reevaluation in September 2016.
+CNS submitted an Integrated Assessment Report for external flooding in December 2018.
 Based on current interim, and long-term strategies for flooding mitigation, it is not expected that any modifications will be required as a result of the flood hazard reevaluations.
 All equipment and materials required to mitigate the identified impacts associated with the flood hazard reevaluation have been purchased and the equipment required has been installed.
 Additional equipment purchased, but not required to be installed unless an issue occurs, is stored on-site in dedicated storage facilities.

-The District's cost estimate for plant modifications associated with the NRC's Fukushima Dai-ichi related orders is currently estimated to cost \$23.3 million, which is expected to be funded primarily from the revenues of the District and from the proceeds of General Revenue Bonds.
-As of December 31, 2017, \$17.3 million has been spent on plant modifications with an additional \$6.0 million expected to be spent to establish compliance with the Fukushima Dai-ichi orders.
+The District's cost estimate for plant modifications associated with the NRC's Fukushima Dai-ichi related orders is currently estimated to cost \$20.5 million, which is expected to be funded primarily from the revenues of the District and from the proceeds of General Revenue Bonds.
+As of December 31, 2018, \$19.5 million has been spent on plant modifications.

-CNS substantially completed the construction of a dry cask used fuel storage project in December 2009 to support plant operations until 2034, which is the end of the Operating License.
+CNS substantially completed the construction of a dry cask used fuel storage project in December 2009 to support plant operations until 2034, which is the end of the operating license.
 The first loading campaign was completed in January 2011 and encompassed the loading of 488 used fuel assemblies from the CNS used fuel pool into eight dry used fuel storage casks for on-site storage.
 A second loading campaign, encompassing the loading of 610 used fuel assemblies into ten dry used fuel storage casks, began in April 2014 and was completed in June 2014.
 The third loading campaign, encompassing the loading of 732 used fuel assemblies into 12 dry used fuel storage casks, began in June 2017 and was completed in November 2017.
+The fourth loading campaign is expected in 2025.